cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 txhash: 59BC309EF79C354DD46ECE8D882BE133699CC10B165FEFAFF6AF3717507EBB4F
 ```

-That's it.
 Confirm that the new state conforms to your expectations:

 ```sh
 $ checkersd query checkers show-next-game